chongjiayee0156/re-activate-eras-tour-bracelete/README.md

 ## 💻 Source Code

-This project is based on the open-source work from the **PixMob reverse engineering** community.
+This project is forked from the open-source work from the **PixMob reverse engineering** community.
 The original signals were captured using **Flipper Zero**, and decoded by a team of talented contributors.

 > 🧠 Full credit goes to the developers who reverse-engineered the protocol and made it publicly available.